01AgenticDefine the system

 Agentic systems for real work

-Build small AI systems with review built in.
+Build AI systems people can review and trust.

-An agentic system is a narrow AI supported workflow.
-It uses source material and task limits.
-It also uses tool steps, logs, and human review to move real work forward.
+An agentic system is a narrow AI-supported workflow.
+It uses source material, working memory, and clear instructions.
+It also uses tool steps, logs, and human review to produce an output a person can review.

 System paths and proof materials for reviewable AI workflow work.